 Introducing our newest children/family literature expert: Ruhama Kordatzky Bahr.
 Yes, she is related to me being my sister-in-law.
-Even so she is one of the most creative children’s librarians I have ever met.
+Even so, she is one of the most creative children’s librarians I have ever met.
 Instead of doing a newly released children’s book review, she wanted to bring to your attention excellent reads that have been overlooked.
 This month’s selection is Beetles Lightly Toasted.

 Pick up a copy of Deceptively Delicious by Jessica Seinfeld and select a few recipes to test on the family (I would start with one of the following: Macaroni and Cheese I, Burgers I, Pasta with Bolognese Sauce, Quesadillas or Pink Pancakes).
 Either work the recipe into your family’s meal plan or turn it into a guessing game.
 I have fond memories of my mom making tomato soup cake, but refusing to tell us about the soup!
 We loved that cake, perhaps because it was a bit of a mystery.